Post

 So, what is an SSTable?

 The term “SSTable” is short for Sorted String Table.
-It comes from Bigtable1, but the shape escaped into a lot of other systems after that: LevelDB2, RocksDB3, Pebble4, HBase/HFile5, Cassandra6, and plenty of smaller LSM engines too.
+It comes from the Bigtable paper1, but the shape escaped into a lot of other systems after that: LevelDB2, RocksDB3, Pebble4, HBase/HFile5, Cassandra6, and plenty of smaller LSM engines too.

-In BeachDB, an SSTable is an immutable sorted file of key-value entries written from a full memtable.
+In BeachDB, an SSTable is an immutable sorted file of key-value entries written from a full memtable (a skiplist) to disk.

 It is not a table in the SQL sense.
 It is not a schema object.
 It is just a storage-engine file with one job: